icaros-usc/pyribs/README.md

 pip install ribs
 ```

-This command only installs dependencies for the core of ribs.
+This command only installs dependencies for the core of pyribs.
 To be able to use
 tools like `ribs.visualize`, run

 ```bash